Robust Pareto Set Identification with Contaminated Bandit Feedback: Problem Formulation

 \subsection{Pareto Accuracy}

-In the following, we define the class of algorithms that is of interest to us in the adversarial MO-MAB setting. \begin{defn} (Pareto accurate algorithm) Suppose that the reward distributions belong to $C_{R, \bar{t}}\;$ for some $\bar{t} \in (0, \frac{1}{2})$.
-Then, given the accuracy parameter $\alpha \geq 0$, the confidence probability $\,0 < \delta < 1$ and the adversarial attack probability $0 \leq \epsilon < \bar{t}$, we call an algorithm Pareto accurate in the adversarial MO-MAB setting, if the set of arms $P$ that the algorithm returns at termination satisfies the following conditions: \begin{enumerate} \item Accuracy: All the returned arms are at least $2D+\alpha$ suboptimal:
+In the following, we define the class of algorithms that is of interest to us in the adversarial MO-MAB setting.

+\begin{defn} (Pareto accurate algorithm) Suppose that the reward distributions belong to $C_{R, \bar{t}}$ given in Definition \ref{def:class_def} for some $\bar{t} \in (0, \frac{1}{2})$.
+Then, given the accuracy parameter $\alpha \geq 0$, the confidence probability $\,0 < \delta < 1$ and the adversarial attack probability $0 \leq \epsilon < \frac{2\bar{t}}{1+2\bar{t}}$ for oblivious and prescient adversaries, $0 \leq \epsilon < \bar{t}$ for malicious adversaries, we call an algorithm Pareto accurate in the adversarial MO-MAB setting, if the set of arms $P$ that the algorithm returns at termination satisfies the following conditions: \begin{enumerate} \item Accuracy: All the returned arms are $(2D+\alpha)$-optimal:

-\item Coverage: If a Pareto optimal arm is not returned in the predicted set, then, there exists at least one arm in the predicted set that $(2D)$-covers the eliminated Pareto optimal arm:
+\item Coverage: If a Pareto optimal arm $j$ is not in $P$, then, there exists at least one arm in $P$ that $(2D)$-covers arm $j$: